Social media in the 2020 United States presidential election: Democratic primaries

 With over 23 candidates in the 2020 Democratic Party presidential primaries, attracting and generating social media attention became a central campaign strategy and a significant focus of campaign fundraising, due to the ongoing rise of social media platforms such as Instagram, Facebook and Twitter.

 With the new centrality of social media to presidential campaigns, staff attention also had to be focused on managing negative viral moments.

 In the summer of 2019, the selection process of qualifying for the September 2019 2020 Democratic Party presidential debates and forums, which required candidates to have passed a 2% threshold in 4 national opinion polls, put enormous pressure on the less well-known candidates to generate a "viral moment".

 Reddit became an important social media platform in the primaries, with most major candidates having their own 'subreddits', or dedicated community noticeboards.
-The largest of these was 'r/SandersForPresident', which accumulated nearly 500,000 followers before Sanders dropped out of the primaries.
+The largest of these was 'r/SandersForPresident', which accumulated nearly 500,000 followers before candidate Senator Bernie Sanders dropped out of the primaries.
 Bernie Sanders amounted a wide range of social media supporters not only from Reddit, but from Instagram, Twitter and various other platforms.
 His Twitter following was most significant, and at the time of the election amassed over 10 million followers, which was more than most of his competitor's followings combined.
 Bernie was able to raise $100 million through his social media supporters and untraditional methods of fundraising supported by his loyal fan base, dubbed 'Bernie Bros'.

 The Bernie Bros ended up facing backlash from the candidate throughout the election as there were multiple instances of the fan base harassing individuals who disagreed with Sanders.
-Most notably, a situation where union leaders in Nevada found issue with Bernie's Medicare policies, prompting The Bernie Bros to leak the women's phone numbers, home addresses and personal information online.
-Democratic primaries candidate Elizabeth Warren then called on Sanders to take action against this form of extremity and was met with his supporters flooding her social media pages with snake emojis and harsh comments as a form of retaliation.Sanders stood firmly against this form of harassment, and called on his supporters publicly to put a stop to this negativity indefinitely.
+Most notably, a situation where union leaders in Nevada found issue with Bernie's Medicare policies, prompting the Bernie Bros to leak the women's phone numbers, home addresses and personal information online.
+Democratic primaries candidate Elizabeth Warren then called on Sanders to take action against this form of extremity and was met with his supporters flooding her social media pages with snake emojis and harsh comments as a form of retaliation.
+Sanders stood firmly against this form of harassment, and called on his supporters publicly to put a stop to this negativity indefinitely.

 During the primaries, candidate Andrew Yang also made extensive use of social media, which greatly increased his following.
 Yang increased his social media presence in rather unconventional ways, given his party alignment.
-The presidential candidate appeared on the Joe Rogan Show and Tucker Carlson's late night show segment, right leaning programs.
+The presidential candidate appeared on the Joe Rogan Show and Tucker Carlson's late night show segment, right-leaning programs.
 His self-proclaimed voter base the 'Yang Gang' became the subject of many internet memes, particularly on the online message board 4chan.